AnglCS/module-3-challenge/README.md

 The *ChatGPT 3.5* from https://chat.openai.com helped to create and inspired the code implementations for this challenge.

-## Code Source and Attribution
+### Code Source and Attribution

-All code implementations within this project, were inspired by external guidance.
+All code implementations within this challenge, were inspired by external guidance.
-The JavaScript code in this project was provided by an AI assistant (Xpert Learning Assistant, ChatGPT, OpenAI).
+The JavaScript code in this challenge was provided by an AI assistant (Xpert Learning Assistant, ChatGPT or OpenAI).
 I (The author) did not independently author the code but instead i received guidance and solutions from the AI assistants.